alexandrehtrb/alexandrehtrb.github.io/src/posts/2025/04/structured-logging-in-dotnet-with-nativeaot.md

 5) We'll use the [**CLEF**](https://clef-json.org/) format.

 6) The `scopeProvider` is responsible for reading the captured scopes.
-We'll use the `LoggerExternalScopeProvider` implementation, from `Microsoft.Extensions.Logging.Abstractions`.
+We'll use the `LoggerExternalScopeProvider` default implementation.

 ### Code